The Terrible Search

 The result of this religious hook up, is a very ugly baby.
 The preaching that results cannot centre the church on Christ’s work, because it is primarily concerned with your work.
 The centre of the sermon cannot rest on Christ and Him crucified because it’s primarily catering to your Christian life improved.

 As a result, Christ is not presented as the One who frees us from our terrible search with His gospel because obtaining our next Golden Globe is the sign we have His blessing and has become the “gospel”.

 I am guilty of the very thing I am criticizing.
 I’ve baptized the terrible search and taught the scriptures in a way that turns the church inward and not upward.

 The Gospel liberates us from the search …

-I’d love to say that when I go to bed I’m “Paul”, but I still struggle with going to bed as, “Paul Dunk, preacher, church planter, aspiring to be a big deal – for God of course.”.
+I’d love to say that when I go to bed every night my heart is at peace by being “Paul”, but on occasion I struggle with clamouring for validation, going to bed as, “Paul Dunk, preacher and church planter, MABTS, magna cum lauda, aspiring to be a really big deal … FOR GOD of course.”.